Diet App Scorecard: Monthly User Ratings for Popular Calorie Trackers

 Which calorie tracking app has the best user reviews?

-In the most recent Diet App Scorecard (April 2026), MyNetDiary received the highest average user rating among the calorie tracking apps analyzed, scoring 4.54 out of 5 based on 196 filtered reviews.
+In the most recent Diet App Scorecard (May 2026), Calo received the highest average user rating at 4.66, followed closely by MyNetDiary at 4.56.
+Calo's reviews include a large share of brief, generic five-star entries and a recurring “day 76” milestone worth monitoring, though the overall pattern reads as closer to organic than coordinated.
+Across the scorecard's history, MyNetDiary has consistently ranked among the highest-rated calorie tracking apps, leading in February, March, and April 2026.
 These are monthly review ratings calculated from recent reviews only — not the all-time star ratings the App Store displays.
-Users praised MyNetDiary's free tier with barcode scanning, comprehensive nutrient tracking, and substantial weight loss outcomes.
 MyNetDiary's database draws from USDA and NCC research-grade sources and tracks 108 nutrients per entry, the most among the apps analyzed.
 Cronometer, the next closest, tracks 92.
-See the latest scorecard for complete ratings.

 What is the Diet App Scorecard?